catherinewang2029-gif/unit-3-collaboration-assessment/markdown-task.md

-Welcome to TreeLife, your guide to learning about the beauty, diversity, and importance of trees around the world.
+Welcome to **TreeLife**, your guide to learning about the beauty, diversity, and importance of trees around the world.

 ---

 ## About Us
-At TreeLife, we're passionate about forests and green living.
+At **TreeLife**, we're passionate about forests and green living.

 Our mission is to:
 - Educate people about the differt types of trees.
 - Promote sustainable forestry.
 - Encourage reforestion projects.

-'''

 > "The nest time to plant a tree was 20 years ago.
 The second best time is now."
 - *Chinese Proverb*